josanvin/josanvin/README.md

-# Irwan Antonio
+# JOHAN

-My name is [Irwan Antonio](https://ir001.github.io) born in 2001.
-I am a Web Developer who loves to learn and read self-development books, and many other knowledge books.
-I have an interest in continuing to learn about developments in the world of technology which are increasingly developing.

-Since junior high school my interest in the IT world has started to grow.
-I graduated from one of the favorite schools in the city of Purbalingga, namely SMK Negeri 1 Purbalingga.
-The reason I took the Software Engineering (RPL) major was to continue to develop my interest in IT.
+My name is Johan.
+I have expertise in Programmer (Senior Software Engineering) with more than 15 years of experience.
+I am capable of problem solving errors and coding problems, working individually and in teams.

+For more than 1 year working as a Freelancer (Projects Developer), I have worked on various projects.
+I am a lifelong learner who is willing to learn new things anytime quickly and skillfully.

+Since high school, my interest in IT has started to grow, and have mastered all the basic techniques from OS (DOS 6.2), to Web Server Programming now.

 And in the future I want to contribute to the world of technology with the skills, knowledge and experience I have.
-I hope that my contribution will be of use to many people.
+I hope my contribution can be useful for many people.

+If anyone is interested in learning and exploring programming, I will help as much as possible.

 ## Motto